 Each plant is different, a plant will usually recover somewhere between two to four weeks.
 Of course, depending on what sort of damage it is.
 And you will need to make sure that your pant is well cared for and that you are checking in often.

 Can you save a seedling?

 The only difference is that you will need to be even more careful and gentle when handling the seedling.
 An older plant can handle stress and damage better than a seedling.
-Because of this you want to minimize the shock and stress.
+Because of this, you want to minimize the shock and ensure low stress.

-You can grow roots from a cannabis stem.
-You can use a root gel or hormones.
+Yes, you can use a root gel or hormones.
 In that case, follow the directions on the specific product you are using.
 If you want to try to grow roots without using gels or hormones, use the following procedure:

 - Prepare an opaque container with unchlorinated water.